 Our cable television segment faces emerging competition from other providers of digital media, some of which have greater financial, marketing and other resources than we do.
 In particular, content offered over the internet has become more prevalent as the speed and quality of broadband networks have improved.
-Providers such as NetflixTM, HuluTM, AppleTM, AmazonTM and GoogleTM, as well as gaming and other consoles such as Microsoft's XboxTM, Sony's PS5TM, Nintendo's WiiTM, and RokuTM, are aggressively establishing themselves as alternative providers of video services, including online TV services.
+Providers such as NetflixTM, HuluTM, AppleTM, AmazonTM and GoogleTM, as well as gaming and other consoles such as Microsoft's XboxTM, Sony's PS5TM, Nintendo's WiiTM, and RokuTM, are aggressively establishing themselves as alternative providers of video content and services, including new and independently developed long form video content.
 Most recently, new online distribution services have emerged offering live sports and other content without paying for a traditional cable bundle of channels.
-These services and the growing availability of online content, coupled with an expanding market for mobile devices and tablets that allow users to view content on an on-demand basis and internet-connected televisions, may impact our cable television segment's distribution for its services and technologies that enable users to fast-forward or skip programming, including commercials, such as DVRs and portable digital devices and systems that enable users to store or make portable copies of content, have caused changes in consumer behavior that may affect the attractiveness of our offerings to advertisers and could therefore adversely affect our revenues.
+These services and the growing availability of online content, coupled with an expanding market for mobile devices and tablets that allow users to view content on an on-demand basis and internet-connected televisions, may impact our cable television segment's distribution for its services and content.
+Additionally, devices or services that allow users to view television programs away from traditional cable providers or on a time-shifted basis and technologies that enable users to fast-forward or skip programming, including commercials, such as DVRs and portable digital devices and systems that enable users to store or make portable copies of content, have caused changes in consumer behavior that may affect the attractiveness of our offerings to advertisers and could therefore adversely affect our revenues.
 If we cannot ensure that our distribution methods and content are responsive to our cable television segment's target audiences, our business could be adversely affected.